uncharted-causemos/slow-tortoise/README.md

 ---

 ## Development
 This will locally run the `flow.run` configurations at the bottom of [data_pipeline.py](./flows/data_pipeline.py).
 The results are written to minio-dev.
+See the folder structure [here](./doc/minio-folder-structure.md).
 ```
 cd flows
 ./run_local.sh